-An investment in the Securities involves a high degree of risk.
-Prospective investors in the Securities should carefully consider the risks described below and the other information contained in this Document before making a decision to invest in the Securities.
-Any of the following risks could adversely affect the Air Astana Group's business, financial condition and results of operations, in which case the trading price of the Securities could decline, resulting in the loss of all or part of an investment in the Securities.
+Recipients of this Document should carefully consider the risks described below and the other information contained in this Document.
+Any of the following risks could adversely affect the Air Astana Group's business, financial condition and results of operations.

 In addition, the description of the principal or material risks set forth below does not purport to be an exhaustive description of all risks that the Air Astana Group faces.
-Additional risks that are not known to the Air Astana Group at this time, or that it currently believes are immaterial, could also have a material adverse effect on the Air Astana Group's business, financial condition, results of operations or future prospects and the trading price of the Securities.
+Additional risks that are not known to the Air Astana Group at this time, or that it currently believes are immaterial, could also have a material adverse effect on the Air Astana Group's business, financial condition, results of operations and prospects.